Ready to book your flights?

 This page will be checked regularly, as laws are always subject to change.
 The table was last updated in 2025.

 Please bear in mind that just because a country legalises homosexuality doesn't mean it has anti-discrimination laws in place.
 Legality doesn't always equal safety.
-Researching the general consensus of a country after learning its laws would be in your best interest.
+Researching the general consensus of a country after learning its laws is in your best interest.

 Canada is one of the most LGBTQ+ friendly countries out there, thanks to its commitment to ensuring the safety and rights of the LGBTQ+ community.
 It has strict rules against discrimination, including fines and imprisonment for assailants.
 Canada was the first country in the Americas to legalise gay marriage (2005) and has been striving to maintain a safe and friendly environment since then.
 It now has a strong and vibrant sense of community spanning multiple parts of the country, particularly Toronto, Vancouver, and Montreal.